-1. If the state wishes to use the "deeming" provision permitted at §§ 261.31 and 261.32 for work experience or community service programs, describe how the state determines the work hours requirement, including how the monthly TANF grant and SNAP allotment are combined and divided by the appropriate minimum wage to meet the "core" participation requirement.
-Include a statement certifying that the state has adopted a SNAP workfare program and a limited or "mini" Simplified SNAP Program.
+1. If the State wishes to use the "deeming" provision permitted at §§ 261.31 and 261.32 for work experience or community service programs, describe how the State determines the work hours requirement, including how the monthly TANF grant and food stamp allotment are combined and divided by the appropriate minimum wage to meet the "core" participation requirement.
+Include a statement certifying that the State has adopted a food stamp workfare program and a limited or "mini" Simplified Food Stamp Program.

-The state plans to use the "deeming" provision permitted under Sections 261.31 and 261.32 for determining the maximum monthly hours that a participant may participate in the following state CalWORKs WTW activities: unpaid work experience and unpaid community service.
-The state received letters dated May 5, 2000, and August 3, 2000, from the United States Department of Agriculture Food and Nutrition Service approving the state's request for authority to implement a Simplified Food Stamp Program (SFSP).
-Also, the state certifies that California has adopted a "mini" SFSP in order to count the value of SNAP benefits.
-The state determines the maximum monthly hours of participation by combining the CalWORKs AU's grant plus the AU's portion of the SNAP allotment and dividing it by the state or federal minimum wage, whichever is higher.
-No more than the number of hours derived from the TANF grant and SNAP allotment calculation will be allowed as participation in these activities.
-If the actual number of hours of participation in work experience or community service is not sufficient to meet the core hourly requirement but meets the calculated hours, the state will deem 20 core hours.
+The State plans to use the "deeming" provision permitted under Sections 261.31 and 261.32 for determining the maximum monthly hours that a participant may participate in the following State CalWORKs WTW activities: unpaid work experience and unpaid community service.
+The State received letters dated May 5, 2000, and August 3, 2000, from the United States Department of Agriculture Food and Nutrition Service approving the State's request for authority to implement a Simplified Food Stamp Program (SFSP).
+Also, the State certifies that California has adopted a "mini" SFSP in order to count the value of food stamp benefits.
+The State determines the maximum monthly hours of participation by combining the CalWORKs assistance unit's grant plus the assistance unit's portion of the food stamp allotment and dividing it by the State or federal minimum wage, whichever is higher.
+No more than the number of hours derived from the TANF grant and food stamp allotment calculation will be allowed as participation in these activities.
+If the actual number of hours of participation in work experience or community service is not sufficient to meet the core hourly requirement but meets the calculated hours, the State will deem 20 core hours.
 When FLSA "deeming" is used, required hours will be tracked and recorded using the verification and documentation procedures for the work experience and community service activities.

-2. If state policies or procedures differ for work experience and community service programs on FLSA deeming, the state should make those differences clear.
+2. If State policies or procedures differ for work experience and community service programs on FLSA deeming, the State should make those differences clear.